-B. An example
+2. An example

 The Statistical Abstract of the United States reported that the net average earnings of all M.D.'s was \$155,800 per year with a standard deviation of \$23,400.
+Suppose the earnings are normally distributed.

 A random sample of income tax returns of 9 M.D.'s practicing in rural communities showed that their net earnings to be: